-This unit and Research dissertation part B involve the completion of a research project leading to the preparation of an academic dissertation normally up to 15,000 and no more than 18,000 words in length.
-This unit will ensure you fulfill your masters course requirements.
-That is, the Australian Qualifications Framework's requirement for independent project work in a masters by coursework.
-This unit supports you in applying a range of theoretically based advanced knowledge and skills to formulate a defensible research proposal that fosters culturally safe, high-quality effective health care.
-The proposal will be based on a review of the most relevant available literature.
-Under the guidance of an approved supervisor, you will conduct individual research projects in order to provide insight into the research question.
-You will be supported to evaluate the role of evidence-based ethical practice in creating an effective solution to a unique health-related administrative, leadership, educational or clinical challenge.
+Research dissertation part B

+The unit involves the completion of a research project, leading to the preparation of an academic dissertation normally up to 15,000 words and no more than 18,000 words in length.
+This unit is essential to fulfil the requirements of your masters course, that is, the Australian Qualifications Framework's requirement for independent project work in a masters by coursework.

+This unit supports you in applying a range of theoretically based advanced knowledge and skills that foster culturally safe, high-quality, effective health care through the supervised conduct of a defensible individual research project in order to provide insight into an identified research question.
+In so doing, you will be supported to evaluate the role of evidence-based ethical practice in creating an effective solution to a unique health-related administrative, leadership, educational or clinical challenge.
 The resultant enquiry will be reported in the form of a dissertation to be submitted for independent examination.